It started at 9:45 yesterday morning. And it was supposed to last for two days.

 The clock had just ticked over to 12:03.

-At that point a small army of solicitors, barristers, QCs and various hanger-onnerers began packing volumes and folders into suitcases and departing the Blanco Room.
+At that point a small army of solicitors, barristers, QCs and various hanger-onnerers began packing volumes and folders into suitcases and departing the Banco Court.
 Thirty months of legal argument and tens of thousands of pages had just been condensed into slightly more than two hours of hearings.

 In fact, the 138 minutes spent in the New South Wales Court of Appeal was shorter than the time I spent travelling to Sydney for it.
 In one sense it was all a bit of a letdown: it has cost me about $50,000 since August just to get to this hearing, and multiples more since May 2014.
 I was kind of hoping for a bit more bang for buck.